ChrisMar00/Palindrome-checker-in-C/README.md

-# Palindrome string in C
+# Palindrome checker in C

 This script helps you check if a string is a palindrome using C language.